A Wreath Revival

 I like best the ones where I use more unusual items, like the purple cabbage and turnips wreath.
 I also like those that include humble materials, like potatoes.

-CAPTION: Swan Lake — Marshmallows, white feathers and silvered branches come together in one of 78 inventive wreath recipes featured in Laura Dowling’s new book “Wreaths.”
+Swan Lake -- Marshmallows, white feathers and silvered branches come together in one of 78 inventive wreath recipes featured in Laura Dowling’s new book “Wreaths.”
 Photo courtesy of Laura Dowling.